niharikatewari/niharikatewari/README.md

 🌱 Experience in Object-Oriented Programming styles of Python.
 Currently working on Deep Learning Projects.

-💬 Ask me about BioMedical engineering with Computer Vision, Risk Management, Machine Learning and Deep Learning.
+💬 Ask me about BioMedical engineering with Computer Vision, Machine Learning and Deep Learning.

 👯 I’m looking to collaborate on medical images in field of bioinformatics and area specific related to Graph Convolution Networks.